aplbrain/dandi-docs/docs/api/dandi-client.md

 ## Documentation

-The full documentation for the DANDI Client is available at [https://dandi.readthedocs.io/](https://dandi.readthedocs.io/).
+The full documentation for the {{ instance.name }} Client is available at [https://dandi.readthedocs.io/](https://dandi.readthedocs.io/).

 ## Key Features

-- Download data from the DANDI Archive
+- Download data from the {{ instance.name }} Archive
 - Validate NWB files
-- Organize data for upload to the DANDI Archive
+- Organize data for upload to the {{ instance.name }} Archive
-- Upload data to the DANDI Archive
+- Upload data to the {{ instance.name }} Archive
 - Search for Dandisets
 - Manage Dandisets and their metadata

 ## Python API

-The DANDI Client provides a Python API for programmatic interaction with the DANDI Archive.
+The {{ instance.name }} Client provides a Python API for programmatic interaction with the {{ instance.name }} Archive.
 Here's a simple example of using the API to download a Dandiset:

 ```python
 from dandi.dandiapi import DandiAPIClient